Forced kiss claim leads to ‘helplessness’ for accuser who turned to Olympics abuse-fighting agency | Federal News Network

 Hawkes testified the coach began talking to her about her sex life and interlocking legs with her under the bar.
 She said she was uncomfortable, but tried to make the best of a difficult situation because she knew they would cross paths again at the tournament.

 She said she answered “No” when the coach asked if she would invite him to her hotel room.
-As they parted ways in front of her hotel, Hawkes said she reached out for a hug and the coach leaned down and forcibly stuck his tongue in her mouth.
+As they parted outside her hotel, Hawkes said she reached out for a hug and the coach leaned down and forcibly stuck his tongue in her mouth.

-The arbitration decision says the coach “acknowledged kissing claimant that evening, stating he thought she wanted him to kiss her” — something Hawkes adamantly maintained was far from the vibe she was putting out.
+The arbitration decision says the coach “acknowledged kissing claimant that evening, stating he thought she wanted him to kiss her” — something Hawkes adamantly refuted.

-In seeking evidence the kiss was unwanted, Hawkes said she asked the hotel for surveillance video and was told it was caught on camera.
-But the hotel refused to hand it over without a subpoena.
+Seeking evidence the kiss was unwanted, Hawkes said she asked the hotel for surveillance video, but was told she would need a subpoena.

 Hawkes said she filed a report with Minneapolis police but was told an unwanted kiss — the likes of which has dominated headlines in recent weeks following Spain’s Women’s World Cup soccer victory, prompting an international outcry and the resignation of the Spanish soccer federation chief — did not rise to the level of sexual misconduct needed to open an investigation.

 SafeSport, though chartered by Congress and acting as a quasi-legal agency, does not have the authority to compel the hotel to turn over the surveillance video.
-Hawkes said she realized she would have to hire an attorney and initiate a civil proceeding to access it, which she couldn’t afford.
+Hawkes said she realized she would have to hire an attorney, which she couldn’t afford.

-Nemchik said because the center isn’t designed to act like a criminal or civil court system, it limits respondents’ ability to call witnesses and subpoena evidence — powers she said wouldn’t “be appropriate and would potentially lead to more trauma for those involved.”
+Nemchik said the center isn’t designed to act like a criminal or civil court system, limiting powers to call witnesses and subpoena evidence — things she said “would potentially lead to more trauma for those involved.”

-But to Hawkes, the arbitration hearing prompted by the coach’s appeal of SafeSport’s sanctions was, in fact, traumatic.
-It included cross-examination and what she described as “slut shaming” by the coach’s lawyer, Howard Jacobs, a top sports attorney involved in some 100 SafeSport cases over the agency’s six years.
+But to Hawkes, the arbitration hearing prompted by the coach’s appeal of SafeSport’s sanctions was traumatic.
+It included cross-examination and what she called “slut shaming” by the coach’s lawyer, top sports attorney Howard Jacobs.

-In arbitration cases, a SafeSport attorney is tasked with defending the agency’s sanctions.
-Claimants such as Hawkes are not required to participate, but she said she thought it was important to be heard.

-The coach “was still working with children, and working with other fencers and athletes, and justice hadn’t been served,” Hawkes said.

-It put her in a position to field what Jacobs concedes were tough-but-necessary questions — about Hawkes’ sexual history and her actions the night she met the coach.
+It put her in a position to field what Jacobs conceded were tough-but-necessary questions — about Hawkes’ sexual history and her actions the night she met the coach.

-It also led Hawkes to wish she’d hired her own attorney — something she said she believed was unnecessary according to SafeSport rules and a center intake coordinator.

 Also playing a key role was USA Fencing, which removed the coach from his Paralympic team job and limited his one-on-one contact with athletes after the complaint.

-USA Fencing CEO Phil Andrews expressed frustration about cases in which SafeSport rules sometimes hamstring his agency and others that “wish to act in the interests of safety and abuse-prevention of its members and are prevented to do so because of jurisdictional control.”
+USA Fencing CEO Phil Andrews expressed frustration about how SafeSport policies sometimes hamstring his agency and others that “wish to act in the interests of safety and abuse-prevention of its members and are prevented to do so because of jurisdictional control.”

-At a September hearing in Washington by a congressionally appointed committee looking into the Olympics, witnesses took special aim at SafeSport’s arbitration process.

-“It has routinely resulted in re-traumatization of victims and reversal of well-founded claims,” said Marci Hamilton of the advocacy group Child USA.

 Hawkes called arbitration the final step of a frustrating process that left her feeling overmatched and barely heard.